 Whew!
 That was a close one!

-An assistant city of Miami attorney issued a report Thursday that said his boss and colleagues did nothing wrong when ultra3they accepted comp tickets to downtown Miami’s Ultra Music Festival, at least for the past two years in a row.
+An assistant city of Miami attorney issued a report Thursday that said his boss and colleagues did nothing wrong when they accepted comp tickets to downtown Miami’s Ultra Music Festival, at least for the past two years in a row.

 Even though the Auditor General said that the city officials — including Assistant City Attorney Veronica “Little Miss Ultra” Diaz, who is running for judge — may have committed a misdemeanor by accepting the gift tickets, Assistant City Attorney George Wysong wrote a memo to say the charter’s language was outdated and actually referred to old, canceled franchised transportation services, whatever that is.